“Change is good,” so they say.

 I totally agree, in fact, I welcome change with open arms.

-I emigrated, left my native country and started a new life in the country of my dreams.
-Started a job opposite of what I studied for, and opposite of what I worked as in my native country.
-Do not tell me that I don’t like a challenge, because I do.
+I emigrated, left my native country and started a new life in the country of my dreams and started a job in IT, a polar-opposite of my library job – and studies – in my native country.
+Do not tell me that I don’t like a challenge, so, because I do.

-I do, but not when I’m sitting in very new surroundings, in a hospital waiting room of a well-known Irish neurologist.
-Little did I know that one day, she would become pivotal in my life’s quest for all things positive.
+I do, but not when I’m sitting in very new surroundings, in a roasting hot hospital waiting room of a well-known Irish neurologist.
+Little did I know that one day she would become pivotal in my life’s quest for all things positive.

-In fact, I wished I had her brain, her perfect brain full with information I so desperately need to function, to continue functioning.
+((In fact, I wished I had her brain, her perfect brain full of information I so desperately needed to function, to continue functioning))

 Almost nine years ago, in those new surroundings, I didn’t want to adapt to what she said.
 “From now on you will have to change your lifestyle, like work.”
-I still hear her say those very words like shattered glass falling to the floor.
+I still hear my neurologist say those very words like shattered glass falling to the floor.

-No, I didn’t want to adapt to change that day.
+No, I didn’t want to adapt to change.
 Not this kind of change.
 Not what she was asking me to do.

 Was it even asking?
 Or was my newly-acquired-best-buddy-in-neurology telling me what to do, instead of asking?

 Mrs. H., I appreciate what you are telling me, but you simply cannot tell me what to do.
 I only moved to Ireland 2 years, 6 months, 12 days and about 23 hours ago.
 You cannot just ask me to change anything, let alone my lifestyle and my job!

 So I have MS. Big deal.
 I know what I need to do, and that is not changing my lifestyle.